List of Princess Tina stories: Penny in the Sun

-On holiday in Majorca, Penny Jones helps an old man.
+On holiday in Mallorca, Penny Jones helps an old man.
 To the surprise of the Jones family, the man turns out to be a hotelier and leaves his business to Penny when he passes some years later.
 She refuses her parents' suggestion that they sell the hotel, and instead sets off to Spain to run the business with her best friend Jill.